Govt approves Rs 146 Cr project for promotion of niche crops in J&K

-"The project aims at diversifying and expanding the area of niche crops over an area of 11,100 hectare thus ensuring livelihood security for 111,000 targetted beneficiaries with a revenue realization of Rs.
-2,238 Crore" , Additional Chief Secretary (ACS), Agriculture Production Department (APD), Atal Dulloo said.
+"The project aims at diversifying and expanding the area of niche crops over an area of 11,100 hectares thus ensuring livelihood security for 111,000 targetted beneficiaries with a revenue realization of Rs.
+2,238 Crore", Additional Chief Secretary (ACS), Agriculture Production Department (APD), Atal Dulloo said.

 Pertinently, Jammu and Kashmir is home to a diverse range of niche crops including Saffron, Kalazeera, Kashmiri Lal Mirch, Peanut, Anardhana, Bhaderwah Rajmash, hill garlic, Mushkbudhji (aromatic rice), Red Rice and Shallot (Pran).
 These crops are grown on an area of 32,000 hectare, with a total production of 24,000 metric tons making a substantial contribution of Rs.
 945 crore to the UT GDP.